 A Scudder Specimen Type 9 overprint (Kenneth Scudder, Queensland Postage Stamps 1879 to 1912, p.
 364) was used for the 1 shilling mauve issue.
 It was typeset with sans-serif capitals, 15.5 mm long and 1.75 mm high plus a stop at the end.
 It was applied in black ink on mint gummed issues, wmk 2nd type "Crown Q", perforation 12.5, 13 in around 1901.
 At least two sheets were overprinted.

-Examples are also known stamped Specimen after receipt by various UPI countries, and those for Natal and Bechuanaland are shown below.
+Examples are also known stamped Specimen after receipt by various UPI countries and colonies, and those for Natal and Bechuanaland are shown below.

 A large block of 44 examples.
 Seen in Abacus auction no 237